Oregon

 I also loved going to Silver Falls State Park.
 Lots of waterfalls along a paved walkway.

-Dad by one of the falls.
+Dad by one of the falls.along one of the paths.

 beautiful surroundings!